A Pepper Grinder Post

 Living and Active

-In my I mentioned that there was a passage I had been planning to use to illustrate my point that we should not dumb the Bible down, but should bring people face-to-face with it so it can speak directly to them.
+In my last post I mentioned that there was a passage I had been planning to use to illustrate my point that we should not dumb the Bible down, but should bring people face-to-face with it so it can speak directly to them.
 I mentioned that as I studied the passage, I felt I would have to manhandle it a bit to get it to say what I wanted to say.
 It would have been very ironic if I had not let a Bible passage speak for itself as I tried to illustrate why we should let the Bible speak for itself.
 So, here is my translation of the passage I had in mind:

 For the word of God is living and active.
 Sharper than any double-edged sword, it penetrates to the division of soul and spirit, joints and marrow, and is able to judge thoughts and intentions of the heart.
 Nothing in creation is hidden from him; everything is naked and laid bare before his eyes, to whom we must give an account.
 (Hebrews 4:12-13)